Jin407/AI-Group-project/README.md

 Alternatively, you can download the files directly from GitHub.

-# To run the programme, you will need to pip install the dependecies:
+# To run the programme:

 pip install -r requirements.txt